- Write a journal.

 Healing is difficult in the beginning and messy in the middle.
 While it may be cathartic in the end, the journey is not easy for many of us.
 If you are embarking on something difficult like healing your past, keeping a journal will help.
 Writing down our thoughts and feelings can be therapeutic.
 Remember to write your feelings down when you are feeling overwhelmed.

 The first step of any therapy is acknowledging that there is an issue.
 That certain experiences in your past are not letting you live the life you want in the present.
 Many times, these issues are subtle.
 For instance, if you saw that your mother was a homemaker with no help from the family, this subconscious experience may be a reason why you are angry when things around the house don’t get done.
-Looking deep within and accepting that there is an issue is the first step towards healing childhood trauma.
+Looking deep within and accepting that there is an issue is the first step toward healing childhood trauma.

 Once you accept that there is an issue, it's time to understand them.
 What events trigger these issues?
 Is it eating a meal alone?
 Sad songs?
 Talking to a certain family member?
 We all have triggers that literally catapult us into the past that brings on an episode that helps us deal with our childhood trauma.
 Identifying the trigger is important to the healing process.
 It is the pathway to healing.
 Many times, just this awareness and understanding of triggers is helpful enough for some to let go of the past.